CrypticT1tan/Color-Palette/README.md

 For any questions, contact me at gavinkiosco@gmail.com or CrypticT1tan on GitHub.

 ## Attribution
-Icon made by Freepik from www.flaticon.com
+Application icon made by Freepik from www.flaticon.com